 Now that we’ve sufficiently stuffed ourselves with fries, dark chocolate Oreos, and microbrews, it’s time to stretch our legs a bit on a hike or two.
-Cannon Beach and the surrounding areas have some incredible parks with miles and miles of trails, winding through dense coastal forests and along craggy shorelines and dramatic cliffs– hitting the trails is a great way to get some unique views of the Oregon coast, as well as beat some of the crowds.
+There are so many incredible hikes near Cannon Beach and the surrounding areas, through dense coastal forests and along craggy shorelines and dramatic cliffs.
+Hitting the trails is a great way to get some unique views of the Oregon coast, as well as beat some of the crowds.

 Ecola State Park has some awesome hikes, like the 4.3 mile hike to Indian Beach, snaking through a forest of towering spruce trees, with peekaboo glimpses of the Pacific Ocean, or the challenging 12.2 mile Tillamook Head trail, with breathtaking views of sea stacks and the Tillamook Rock Lighthouse.

-Oswald West State also has some great options, like the 4.6 mile Cape Falcon Trail, which provides stunning views of Short Sand Beach below (and would be a great vantage point to watch surfers or even whales!) or Elk Flats Trail, a 2.9 mile hike, which provides several viewpoints along the way, from on top of a cliff down into a cove of turquoise water called “Devil’s Cauldron” (you know places with names like that are always rad) to the shores of Short Sand Beach.
+Oswald West State also has some great options, like the 4.6 mile Cape Falcon Trail.
+This hike provides stunning views of Short Sand Beach below (and would be a great vantage point to watch surfers or even whales!).
+Alternatively, Elk Flats Trail, a 2.9 mile hike, which provides several viewpoints along the way, from on top of a cliff down into a cove of turquoise water called “Devil’s Cauldron” (you know places with names like that are always rad) to the shores of Short Sand Beach.

 Word of warning- the trails here are full of roots, just waiting to trip you, and often quite muddy.
 I’d strongly recommend bringing along a pair of hiking boots (like these for women and these for men) for your trip to offer better support and protect your feet (did I mention there’s also a fair amount of snakes along the trails?
 So… protection from them too).